Get in touch today to request a quote:

 Key deadlines at a glance

-• 23 October 2025: Last date to bring PFAS foam aboard civil vessels in EU ports waters.
+• 23 October 2025: last date to bring PFAS foam aboard civil vessels in EU ports

 • 1 January 2026: SOLAS ban on PFOS foam comes into effect globally

-• 23 October 2026: PFAS portable extinguishers can no longer be placed on market in EU
+• 23 October 2026: PFAS portable extinguishers can no longer be placed on the market in the EU

-• 23 April 2027: Alcohol-resistant PFAS foams in portable extinguishers can no longer be placed on market in EU
+• 23 April 2027: alcohol-resistant PFAS foams in portable extinguishers can no longer be placed on the market in the EU

-• December 2030: Last date to use existing PFAS portable extinguishers
+• December 2030: last date to use existing PFAS portable extinguishers in the EU

-• 23 October 2030: PFAS foams (≥1 mg/l) can no longer be placed on market or used in EU fixed systems
+• 23 October 2030: PFAS foams (≥1 mg/l) can no longer be placed on the market or used in EU fixed systems, for uses without a longer exemption

-• 23 October 2035: Last date to use PFAS foam in fixed systems on board civil vessels.
+• 23 October 2035: last date to use PFAS foam in fixed systems on board civil vessels in the EU, where foam was already aboard before 23 October 2025

 Extended exceptions until 2035